 - No feedback loop: Sales must communicate why a lead was disqualified so marketing can adjust targeting.

-- Relying solely on gut feel: Data-driven qualification outperforms intuition.
+- Relying solely on gut feel: Data-driven qualification outperforms intuition every time.

 How BizAI Can Automate Your Lead Qualification Process